Maxsmaking Class A Stock Today

 Low

-MaxsMaking is selling for 13.00 as of the 26th of January 2026.
+MaxsMaking is selling for 13.00 as of the 17th of February 2026.
 This is a No Change since the beginning of the trading day.
 The stock's last reported lowest price was 13.0.
-MaxsMaking has less than a 9 % chance of experiencing financial distress in the next few years and had a strong performance during the last 90 days.
-The performance scores are derived for the period starting the 28th of October 2025 and ending today, the 26th of January 2026.
+MaxsMaking has under 5 % chance of experiencing financial distress over the next 2 years, but has generated negative returns over the last 90 days.
+The performance scores are derived for the period starting the 19th of November 2025 and ending today, the 17th of February 2026.
 Click here to learn more.

 MaxsMaking Stock Highlights